g-chauvel/zuul-jobs/roles/ensure-tox/README.rst

    Optional path to point tox executable

 .. zuul:rolevar:: tox_prefer_python2
-   :default: ``true``
+   :default: ``false``

    If tox is not detected, prefer to install tox inside Python 2 instead of Python 3.